October 19, 2020

 Write in a journal.

-If you are concerned that these steps aren’t enough to control your sad emotions, consider making an appointment online.
+If you are concerned that these steps aren’t enough to cope with your sad emotions, consider making an appointment online.

 What are some signs of depression?
 9 Common Signs